Episode Show Notes

 Mike Siciliano [00:01:32] Matt, how about yourself?

 Matt Robinson [00:01:33] This is my eighth year at Santa Fe.
 Taught seventh grade World History every year since I’ve been hired.
 I’ve also taught a current events elective a couple years.
 I lead our advisory curriculum, as well as I’m our chapel host for the Middle School, as well as chapel coordinator.
 Chapel is new this year with the Middle School.
-We’ve separated from the Upper School, which has been awesome.
+We’ve separated from the High School, which has been awesome.
 We’ve had some really great conversations that are relevant to our Middle Schoolers.

 Mike Siciliano [00:02:01] To be clear, not that chapel is new for the Middle School.